EZ-maas2/MetaQuest_ZMQ_ICS/tutorial.md

 Install OVRCameraRigInteraction

 Delete Main Camera – It must be replaced by an OVRCameraRigInteraction.
 Let’s call it Rig for brevity.
 The rig object holds information about the position of your headset, controllers and/or hands.

-A screenshot of a computer

-Description automatically generated

-A screenshot of a computer program

-Description automatically generated

 ## Let’s make a coin!